Azzam-Radman/Azzam-Radman/README.md

 ---

-<sub>PS: I’m also an industrial engineer by training, and originally a mechanical engineer — which gives me a unique systems-level lens for solving complex problems.</sub>
+### PS: I’m also an industrial engineer by training, and originally a mechanical engineer — which gives me a unique systems-level lens for solving complex problems.</sub>